code-and-effect/codeandeffect.com/pages/about/about.md

 ---
 layout: about
-title: About Code and Effect
+title: About
-subtext: We have delivered hundreds of projects together since 2007.
+subtext: Code and Effect is a software consultancy that works with professional, regulatory, and member-based associations and colleges.
+We develop cloud-based software that matches your rules, bylaws, and regulatory requirements.
+Instead of an off-the-shelf Association Management System (AMS) that you fight and work around, we guide you through our discovery process, then build and support a system that meets your exact specifications.
 permalink: "/about/"
 description: "The Code and Effect team has delivered hundreds of projects together since 2007."
 redirect_from: